Scholarship Competition Department Deadlines

 - Scholarships and Awards for International Students

-NOTE: There are very few scholarships available to students entering the Master of Engineering (MEng) or Master of Engineering in Electric Power Engineering programs.
-Please refer to the individual web sites above for eligibility criteria.
+NOTE: There are no scholarships available to students entering the Master of Engineering (MEng) or Master of Engineering in Electric Power Engineering programs.

 NOTE: Information on this web page is subject to change without notice.